piedb-dev/piestream/.github/pull_request_template.md

 * Installation and deployment
 * Connector (sources & sinks)
 * SQL commands, functions, and operators
-* RisingWave cluster configuration changes
+* piestream cluster configuration changes
 * Other (please specify in the release note below)

 ### Release note